iJustinn/Totonto_Reported_Crimes/README.md

 -   `outputs/data`: data sources used in the visualization including cleaned_data, sum_by_division_data and sum_by_year_data

--   `outputs/paper`: files used to generate the paper, including Quarto and bibliography file and the research paper
+-   `outputs/paper`: files used to generate the paper including Quarto and bibliography file and the research paper

 -   `scripts`: R code used to download data, analyze data and visualize data